 You should leave your new stalk in water for about a week but depending on the amount of light it has, and how strong the individual plant is, this could take a longer or shorter time.

-Things you need to look for with your celery is the outside stalks drying out and the stalk itself shrinking in diameter.
+Things you need to look for with your celery are the outside stalks drying out and the stalk itself shrinking in diameter.

-As the days go by, you should start to see tiny offshoots starting to emerge in the centre of the base.
-The leaves will be yellow to begin with but as they get larger and stronger they will turn green.
+As the days go by, you should start to see tiny offshoots starting to emerge in the center of the base.
+The leaves will be yellow, to begin with, but as they get larger and stronger they will turn green.

 You should also see the leaves getting larger, the new offshoots get thicker and turning darker and darker green.
 Growth will be slow but if your plant is successful you should see these changes in around seven to eight days.

-Take a pot like a window planter and fill it with soil about two thirds of the way up.
-Add your new celery plant into the pot and completely cover with soil so only the new shoots are showing.
+Take a pot like a window planter and fill it with soil about two-thirds of the way up.
+Add your new celery plant into the pot and completely cover it with soil so only the new shoots are showing.
 After all this careful treatment, you might be worried you are going to smother the plant but don’t worry, it will be fine!